mawais54013/PubNub-Project/README.md

 ![Homepage](images/gif1.gif)

-The main page is where all the actions happens with viewing live stream from Twitch API and using ChatEngine from PubNub SDK.
+The main page is where all the action happens with viewing live stream from Twitch API and using ChatEngine from PubNub SDK.
 Below is the gif example of myself viewing FIFA 19 with chatting example.

 ![index](images/gif2.gif)